SharePoint/sp-dev-docs/docs/sp-add-ins/url-strings-and-tokens-in-sharepoint-add-ins.md

 - The **Custom Action** column specifies whether the token can be used in the URL of a custom action on a host web.
 - The **Add-in Part** column specifies whether the token can be used in the **Src** property of the add-in part.

-## Tokens that can be used at the beginning of a URL in a SharePoint Add-in
+## Tokens that can be used at the beginning of a URL

 |**Token**|**Resolves to**|**StartPage**|**Custom Action**|**Add-in Part**|**Remarks**|
 |:-----|:-----|:-----|:-----|:-----|:-----|